dasvan/drillbase/README.md

 # drillbase.ru
-web app for people, working at drilling
+web app for people, working at drilling. the app adaptive for descktop and mobile version